Sl0niQ/4_hw_mipt_cli/README.md

 format:
 manager.py rmfile -o <path> deletes the folder <path>; can be used relative or absolute path to the directory

+### 4.1.4 analyze: displays the selected folder structure and size, or file size
+format:
+manager.py analize -o <path>; can be used relative or absolute path to the file or directory

 ### 4.2 test environment (for running tests only)
 ### 4.2.1 create_environment():
 creates folders and files in the current directory for running tests